MarcinGrabowski/binance-copy-bot/README.md

 3. Change file name from _config.ini to config.ini and write your's settings
 4. Terminal/CMD: ./run.sh

+## Warning
+You should not open or close positions manually while the application is running

 ## ENJOY!
 Buy Me a Coffee XMR 43cr2YXUgK9fBpbf3cegGgU3rekArAy98JtzjytZYqaH8nmTPXZ9SfoNbRy3HYLY8xhN9NBoWKjPi2MhuKjSbDLQPbhCXLe